MillerBrainObservatory/LBM-CaImAn-Python/docs/examples/index.md

 (user_guide)=
 # Tutorial

-Below are [example notebooks](https://github.com/MillerBrainObservatory/LBM-CaImAn-Python/tree/master/demos/notebooks) that walk users through the full processing pipeline.
+Below are [example notebooks](https://github.com/MillerBrainObservatory/LBM-CaImAn-Python/tree/master/demos/notebooks) that will walk you through the full processing pipeline.

 To download these notebooks: